vladigleba/vladigleba.github.io/posts/basics/prayer.md

 > And in that day ye shall ask me nothing.
 Verily, verily, I say unto you, Whatsoever ye shall ask the Father in my name, he will give it you.
 Hitherto have ye asked nothing in my name: ask, and ye shall receive, that your joy may be full.
 {% ct 'John 16:23,24' %}

-In Adam and Eve's rejection of God in the garden, the human race separated itself from its Maker, but He immediately promised them that in His Son, Jesus, He would provide a path to reconciliation for anyone who wanted it {% rf 'Genesis 3:15' %}.
-This promise was later illustrated to Jacob in the dream of the ladder, symbolizing Jesus, that united heaven and earth {% rf 'Genesis 28:12' %}.
+In Adam and Eve's rejection of God in the garden, the human race separated itself from its Maker, but God immediately promised that, in His Son Jesus, He would provide them, and anyone who desired it, a path to reconciliation {% rf 'Genesis 3:15' %}.
+This promise was later illustrated to Jacob in the dream of a ladder, symbolizing Jesus, that united heaven and earth {% rf 'Genesis 28:12' %}.

-Adam and Eve's rejection is played out in the life of every person because all have sinned {% rf 'Romans 3:23' %}, and so apart from Christ&mdash;who alone offered His perfect life on the cross to pay for our sins&mdash;we have nothing to recommend us to God.
-Our rejection of Him has rendered us unworthy to even come to Him in prayer, but Jesus turned that completely around!
-In His name we can "come boldly unto throne of grace, that we may obtain mercy, and find grace to help in time of need" {% rf 'Hebrews 4:16' %} because, when we accept Him as our Redeemer and Lord, He covers the shame of our sins with His perfect righteousness {% rf 'Isaiah 61:10' %}, and God calls us His children once more {% rf '1 John 3:1' %}!
+Adam and Eve's rejection is replayed in the life of every person, for all have sinned {% rf 'Romans 3:23' %}.
+Apart from Christ&mdash;who alone lived a perfect life and offered it on the cross to pay for our sins&mdash;we have nothing to commend us to God.
+Our sins have made us unworthy of our Father {% rf 'Luke 15:21' %}, but Jesus has given us a second chance!
+When we pray in His name, we are enabled to "come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need" {% rf 'Hebrews 4:16' %} because, when we accept Him as our Redeemer and Lord, He covers the shame of our sins with His perfect righteousness {% rf 'Isaiah 61:10' %}, and God calls us His children once more {% rf '1 John 3:1' %}!
 (For more information, see ["How Can I Be Saved"](/posts/gospel/salvation.md).)

 ## How important is gratitude?